 These steps helps you create a custom project view which is not to be confused with Project 2007’s new Change Highlighting feature that highlights the domino effect one seemingly small change can have on your entire project.

-Microsoft Project Tips & Tricks
+This post is part of the series: Microsoft Project Tips & Tricks

 Project 2007 trainer and author Deanna Reynolds presents the best Microsoft Project 2007 tips along with a few tricks she’s learned over the past 15 years of working with and teaching Project.